 Nothing saps an employee’s motivation like the feeling that she’s stuck in a dead-end job.

-Solve this by delineating a path forward in your employee’s career… even if it’s not at your company!
+Solve this by delineating a path forward in your employee’s career with a learning and development program… even if it’s not at your company!

 Some employers have a tough time committing to a growth plan that sees employees leaving their ranks.
 But in today’s economy, it’s essential to value “graduation” over retention.